HanoverStatsLabs/resources/labs/Lab4Instructions.md

 - Checking for misalignments:
     - Sometimes programs misidentify the column separators and may misalign some columns.
-    - Scroll through the file to make sure that what shows up in each column makes sense for that column (for instance does it look like the columns got shifted?). **HINT** If you can only see one row of data at a time, make the font smaller in the Import window.
+    - Scroll through the file to make sure that what shows up in each column makes sense for that column (for instance does it look like the columns got shifted?). **HINT** If you can only see one row of data at a time, make the font smaller in the Import window (use your browser zoom features, if any).
 - Setting the column types:
     - For each column in the data, RStudio needs to know the type of values for that column (integer, character, date, etc.).
 The system is usually smart enough to do the right thing.
     - For this data set, we will let RStudio "guess" the types as best it can.